marshmallow-code/marshmallow-sqlalchemy/README.rst

         title = auto_field()
         author_id = auto_field()

-You can automatically generate fields for a model's columns using `SQLAlchemyAutoSchema <marshmallow_sqlalchemy.SQLAlchemyAutoSchema>`.
+You can automatically generate fields for a model's columns using `SQLAlchemyAutoSchema`.
 The following schema classes are equivalent to the above.

 .. code-block:: python